-Even though it’s true that high cholesterol can be an indicator of sub-optimal thyroid function and metabolism, the relationship between saturated fat consumption, increasing cholesterol levels in the blood and heart disease, is not as black and white as it is often made out to be.
+Even though it’s true that high cholesterol is an indicator of sub-optimal thyroid function and metabolism, the relationship between saturated fat consumption, increasing cholesterol levels in the blood, and heart disease, is not as black and white as it has been made out to be.

 “The traditional diet-heart hypothesis predicts that the serum cholesterol lowering effects of replacing saturated fat with vegetable oil rich in linoleic acid will diminish deposition of cholesterol in the arterial wall, slow progression of atherosclerosis, reduce coronary heart disease events, and improve survival.”

-This theory has stuck around partly due to confusion regarding the biological significance of cholesterol, and because of the promotion of a great amount of poor quality information encouraging the belief that lowering cholesterol with increased consumption of polyunsaturated fats is a good idea.
+This diet-heart hypothesis has stuck around, partly due to confusion regarding the biological significance of cholesterol, and partly because of the promotion of poor quality information encouraging the belief that lowering cholesterol with increased consumption of polyunsaturated fats (PUFAs) and other popular methods, is a good idea.

-Unfortunately however, for a number of physiologically justifiable reasons, the results of the ‘lipid hypothesis’ experiment – in relation to how it can be shown to have impacted upon cardiovascular health, as well as overall degenerative disease outcomes – have not been positive.
+Unfortunately however (for a number of physiologically justifiable reasons), the results of the ‘lipid hypothesis’ experiment – in relation to how it can be shown to have impacted upon cardiovascular health, as well as overall degenerative disease outcomes – have not been overly positive.